actionml/harness/install.md

 . ~/.profile
 ```

-## Python SDK 0.3.0a0
+## Python SDK

+**Requirements**

+ - Python 3: This can usally be installed from the distribution's repos using `apt-get`, `brew`, or `yum`.

 The Python SDK is needed for virtually all Harness CLI since Harness only responds to the REST API and therefore the CLI does this through the Python SDK.

-The Python SDK requires python3 to be installed and all use of python will invoke `python3` This means that no code should assume `python` executes `python3`.
-In other words no symlink of `python -> python3` exists.
+**Note:** Most distributions install Python 3 to be executed with the CLI `python3` not `python`.
+Harness is setup to expect this.

+To install the Python SDK for local use:

 ```
-cd harness/python-sdk
-python3 setup.py install
+cd harness/python-sdk # where ever the source is installed python3 setup.py install # you may need to add "sudo" to this
 ```

 You are now ready to launch and run Harness with the included Engines

 # Elasticsearch 5.x or 6.x

-The Universal Recommender (and variants like the URNavHintingEngine), requires Elasticsearch to store the model and to run special queries not allowed in other DBS.
-These special "similarity" queries are actually part of the algorithm.
+The Universal Recommender (and variants like the URNavHintingEngine), requires Elasticsearch to store the model and to run special queries not implemented by many other DBS.
+These special "similarity" queries are actually part of the UR's CCO algorithm.

 Elasticsearch can be installed from supported Debian apt-get repos, Fedora yum repos, or macOS brew repos.
 All will install 6+.

-## macOS High Sierra
+## macOS

     $ brew update
     $ brew install elasticsearch